"D'estate usiamo la griglia."

 But you can only say "siamo in autunno" - "siamo in estate" - "siamo in inverno" - "siamo in primavera"

-The correct use of prepositions is difficult to learn (in all languages)
+it is difficult to learn the correct use of prepositions (in all languages)

 D'estate means in the summer.
 Di is a weird one, it and it's derivatives can mean in, from, some, etc.